skoolkid/pyskool/sphinx/source/run.rst

 Command line options
 --------------------
-`skool_daze.py`, `back_to_skool.py` and the other game launcher scripts support a few command line options:
+`skool_daze.py`, `back_to_skool.py` and the other game launcher scripts support the following command line options:

 * ``--version`` - show the version number of Pyskool and exit
 * ``-h`` or ``--help`` - show a summary of the available options